Tampa Boat Accident Lawyers

 Being out on the water can bring both the feelings of freedom and being trapped, especially if you were a victim of personal injury on a cruise ship.
 The Tampa Boat Accident Lawyers protect the rights of maritime passengers and crew while helping them obtain the maximum payout of their case.

-The Tampa Boat Accident Lawyers at Morgenstern & Herd, P.A., focus on boating accidents, particularly personal watercraft injury and litigation on behalf of injured cruise line passengers.
+The Tampa Boat Accident Lawyers at Morgenstern & Herd, PLLC, focus on boating accidents, particularly personal watercraft injury and litigation on behalf of injured cruise line passengers.
 Maritime and Admiralty law in Florida applies law to events that occur on navigable waters that include oceans, large lakes, or rivers used for commercial shipping.

 There are special maritime laws that apply to cruise ships.
 The statute of limitations of when you must file a lawsuit against a cruise line is usually one year, as opposed to three years for other maritime matters.
 Morgenstern & Herd, PA have the experience and knowledge of the law to build a solid case on your behalf and will seek full compensation for your injuries.